bank-vaults/bank-vaults/README.md

   - Alibaba Cloud KMS (backed by OSS)
   - Kubernetes Secrets (should be used only for development purposes)
   - Dev Mode (useful for `vault server -dev` dev mode Vault servers)
+  - Files (backed by files, should be used only for development purposes)
 - Automatically unseals Vault with these keys
 - Continuously configures Vault with a YAML/JSON based external configuration (besides the [standard Vault configuration](https://www.vaultproject.io/docs/configuration/index.html))
   - If the configuration is updated Vault will be reconfigured